Jabbath/Graph-Creator/README.md

 Graph Creator allows point and click vertex addition and edge addition.
 Labels can be added to vertices by hovering the mouse over them and typing.
 Weights can be added to edges in the same fashion.
 Both parallel edges, self loops, and digraphs are supported.
 In addition, point and click vertex removal is supported.

 ## Usage
 To create a graph from an image, open the image as a background from the menu bar, or start a new graph.
 Then, use the toggle buttons to change entry modes (add vertices, remove vertices, ..., etc), and create your graph .
-Existing graphs can also be opened and overlayed. ctrl + mousewheel can be used to zoom in and out as your work on the graph.
+Existing graphs can also be opened and overlayed. ctrl + mousewheel can be used to zoom in and out as you work on the graph.

 ## Binaries
 See releases for the latest binaries.